Sayantani-Bhattacharya/Sayantani-Bhattacharya.github.io/content/posts/rl_tennis.md

 - Horizontal movement (towards or away from the net)
 - Jump action (vertical paddle movement)

-These continuous controls are bounded (typically between –1 and +1) and are implemented via the Actor neural networks using a final tanh activation function.
+These continuous controls are bounded (between –1 and +1) and are implemented via the Actor neural networks using a final tanh activation function.
 The z-axis (depth into/out of the screen) is fixed, so there's no forward-back movement.

 ### Reward